 Reasons for Procedure

-In the days leading up to your procedure: Arrange for a ride to and from the hospital and for help at home as you recover.
-The night before, eat a light meal and do not eat or drink anything after midnight.
-Go to the bathroom before your procedure.
-If you regularly take medications, herbs, or dietary supplements, your doctor may recommend temporarily discontinuing them.
+In the days leading up to your procedure: arrange for a ride to and from the hospital, and for help at home as you recover.
+The night before, eat a light meal, and do not eat or drink anything after midnight.
+Your doctor will need to know if you regularly take medications, herbs, or dietary supplements, especially those that thin the blood, such as aspirin, Coumadin®, or anti-inflammatory medications.
 Do not start taking any new medications, herbs, or dietary supplements before consulting your doctor.
-You may be given antibiotics to take before coming to the hospital.

 Risks and Benefits